SaraTisell/afiyet-olsun/README.md

 **Edit Reservation**

-If a user or a staff member waht to edit an reservation they are redirected to the update reservation page where they can change infromation in desired field and resubmit the form.
+If a user or a staff member want to edit an reservation they are redirected to the update reservation page where they can change infromation in desired field and resubmit the form.
 ![update reservation](docs/readme_img/update-reservation-ao.png)

 A success message that the reservation has been updated will be displayed and the user/staff is redirected back to the *Reservations* page.